OSGConnect/osg-ahm-17/novice/DHTC/03-Stash.md

 First, log in to OSG Connect:
 ~~~
-ssh username@login.osgconnect.net #Connect to the login node with your username
+ssh username@login.osgconnect.net # Connect to the login node with your username
 passwd:       # your password
 ~~~

-Once done, you can change to the 'data' directory in your home area:
+Once done, you can change to the `data` directory in your home area:
 ~~~
 $ cd ~/data    # This is your *stash* directory
 ~~~